jhays012/Data_Projects/README.md

 ## Python
 - Applied Skills: Data Cleaning, Pandas
+- Platform: JupyterLab

 ### Project List

 [**Data Cleaning**](https://github.com/jhays012/Data_Projects/tree/main/Python/Data_Cleaning)
+> I utilized [online store reviews data](https://www.kaggle.com/datasets/syedafroz6284/fashion-nova-reviews) to demonstrate data cleaning.
+I loaded the data in the uncleaned CSV file "store_reviews.csv" into a Pandas dataframe.
+After dropping unwanted columns from the data, I performed data cleaning on four columns:
+> 1. Review Count: This column originally contained strings in the format "x review" or "x reviews", where x is the number of reviews.
+My goal was to have the column contain single integer values with the number of reviews.
+To accomplish this, I first removed " review" and " reviews" from the column, leaving just the number of reviews as a string, then converted the string to an integer.
+> 2. Review Date: This column originally contained strings in the format "YYYY-MM-DDTHH:MM:SS.SSSZ", where the date and time of the review were grouped together.
+My goal was to split the date and time into two columns and drop the milliseconds (.SSSZ) portion of the time.
+To accomplish this, I first split the strings at the "T", putting the first portion (the date) back into the "Review Date" column and putting the second portion (the time) into a new column, "Review Time".
+Then, I removed the milliseconds from the "Review Time" column since each row had zero milliseconds.
+> 3. Rating: This column originally contained strings in the format "Rated x out of 5 stars", where x is the rating given by the reviewer.
+Similarly to the reviews, my goal was to have the column contain single integer values with the rating.
+To accomplish this, I first removed "Rated " and " out of 5 stars" from the column, leaving just the rating as a string, then converted the string to an integer.
+> 4. Date of Experience: This column originally contained strings in the format "DD-Mth-YY".
+My goal was to format the date into the same format used in the "Review Date" column (YYYY-MM-DD) for consistency.
+To accomplish this, I used the datetime module to reformat each entry in the column.
+>
+> After cleaning up the data, I wrote my Pandas dataframe to the new CSV file "store_reviews_cleaned.csv".

 ## SQL
 - Applied Skills: ETL, Queries, Nested Queries
+- RDBMS: PostgreSQL

 ### Project List